Deep and complex insights for leaders

 How do I buy the CPI 260 tool?

 Access to the CPI 260 questionnaire and associated products is restricted to qualified CPI practitioners.
-You can train to use the CPI 260 tool on our CPI 260 Qualifying Programme or, if you hold a Master's in Psychology, you may be eligible for our psychologist access policy.
+You can train to use the CPI 260 tool on our CPI 260 Qualifying Programme or, if you hold a master's degree in psychology, you may be eligible for our psychologist access policy.